Pleasantville poster

 The inciting incident occurs at 16 minutes when The mysterious TV repairman appears with a magical remote that zaps David and Jennifer into the black-and-white world of Pleasantville as Bud and Mary Sue Parker..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jennifer chooses to have sex with Skip at Lover's Lane, actively breaking the sitcom script and introducing real human experience into Pleasantville — the first irreversible change that brings color., moving from reaction to action.
+This illustrates the protagonist's commitment to Jennifer chooses to have sex with Skip at Lover's Lane, actively breaking the sitcom script and introducing real human experience into Pleasantville — the first irreversible change that brings color., moving from reaction to action.

 The Collapse moment at 94 minutes (76% through) represents the emotional nadir.
 Here, The mob vandalizes Mr. Johnson's mural and destroys the soda shop.
 David witnesses the death of innocence and safety, seeing that awakening brings real pain and conflict, not just liberation., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.